 Richard Rushton and Gary Bettinson, What is Film Theory?: An Introduction to Contemporary Debates, Maidenhead: McGraw-Hill: Open University Press, 2010.

 Apart from the compulsory readings from the assigned book, you are required to read some additional texts.
-You can find your readings on the Moodle course page aligned according to the topics listed in the weekly syllabus below.
+You can find your readings on the Moodle course page aligned according to the topics listed below.

 Course Requirements and Grading System: